Raise Your Well-Being 🡺 Transform Your Life

 3️⃣ The Spiritual Dimension

-Spiritual wellness practices include:
+Spiritual well-being practices include:

 ☐ Reflection on personal values and life purpose: which may include taking quiet time in nature to think and jot down anything Inspired that may arise.

-☐ Service and Generosity because not only does what we give often come back to us 10-fold, but also because giving individually and within charities and small-groups for causes beyond ourselves often feels incredibly fulfilling.
+☐ Service and Generosity because not only does what we give often come back to us ten-fold, but also because giving individually and within charities and small-groups for causes beyond ourselves often feels incredibly fulfilling.

-Case Study: Template for Integrated Wellness
+Case Study: Template for Integrated Well-Being

 Mental Mastery

 In a 2023 interview, Djokovic shared insights into his mental preparation: "I believe half of the mental work you need to put in is done before you even set foot on the court.
 If you fail to prepare, it's going to be a much more difficult mountain to climb and succeed on the court."
-This is most certainly a metaphor for life.

 Novak's mental routine includes: